castorini/bertserini/README.md

 ## Download PreBuilt Wikipedia Index

-We have indexed the 20180701 wikipedia dump used in DrQA with Anserini, you can download the prepared index here:
+We have indexed the 20180701 Wikipedia dump used in DrQA with Anserini; you can download the prepared index here:
 ```
 wget ftp://72.143.107.253/BERTserini/index.zip
 ````
-index.zip contains the indexed latest wikipedia dump with Answerini.
+index.zip contains the indexed latest Wikipedia dump with Anserini.
-After unzip these files, put them under the root path of this repo and then you are ready to go.
+After unzipping these files, put them under the root path of this repo, and then you are ready to go.
-Take the folloing folder structure as example:
+Take the following folder structure as an example:
 ```
 bertserini
 +--- index
 |    +--- lucene-index.enwiki-20180701-paragraphs
 |    |    +--- ...
-+--- otherfiles under this repo
++--- other files under this repo
 ```

-## Download the pretrained models
+## Download the pre-trained models

 We have uploaded the finetuned checkpoints to the huggingface models: \
 [bertserini-bert-base-squad](https://huggingface.co/rsvp-ai/bertserini-bert-base-squad) \